AsherLuna/MDScI/README.md

 ## -Index-
 1. Data Cleaning Techniques.<br>
-$\quad$ - In this project is shown how to clean data eliminating different elements
+$\quad$ - In this project is shown how to clean data eliminating different.
 2. Data visualization.<br>
-$\quad$ -This project shows the difference between raw data and cleaned data.
+$\quad$ -This project shows the different performance of some functions.
+This could gave us a hint of how algorythms respond depending of the data amount.
 3. Poker.<br>
 $\quad$ -In this project it's shown a simple poker function that generates 5 cards and tell's you wich classification you get.
 4. Sentiment Analysis - Aggressiveness.<br>